Case Closed: The Darkest Nightmare

-Case Closed: The Darkest Nightmare, known as Detective Conan: The Darkest Nightmare (名探偵コナン 純黒の悪夢, Meitantei Konan: Junkoku no Naitomea) in Japan, is a 2016 Japanese animated action crime thriller film.
+Case Closed: The Darkest Nightmare, known as Detective Conan: The Darkest Nightmare (名探偵コナン 純黒の悪夢, Meitantei Konan: Junkoku no Naitomea) in Japan, is a 2016 Japanese animated action thriller film.
 It is the twentieth installment of the Case Closed film series based on the manga series of the same name, following the 2015 film Case Closed: Sunflowers of Inferno.
 The film was released on April 16, 2016.
 The theme song for the main film was "Sekai wa Anata no Iro ni Naru" (世界はあなたの色になる) by B'z.

 Plot

-A Black Organization spy, code-name Curaçao, infiltrates the NPA Security Bureau Office, stealing the NOC list of MI6, BND, CSIS, FBI and CIA agents working undercover in the Black Organization.
+A Black Organization spy, codenamed Curaçao, infiltrates the NPA Security Bureau Office, stealing the NOC list of MI6, BND, CSIS, FBI and CIA agents working undercover in the Black Organization.
 Yuya Kazami, an officer of the Public Security Bureau, catches her red handed and Curaçao is forced to run away.
 Rei Furuya, also known as Bourbon, attempts to stop her from escaping and later engages in a car chase on the Rainbow Bridge, with Akai Shuichi joining later.
 The car chase ends up causing a havoc, and Akai decides to shoot the tire of Curaçao's vehicle, causing the car to crash and fall off the bridge.
 Curaçao escapes from the car as it is falling and lands in the water.
 She later surfaces at Tohto Aquarium near the crash site.

 The next day, the Detective Boys discover Curaçao at Tohto Aquarium.
 She is suffering from amnesia and her phone is broken as a result of the car crash the day prior.
 Conan retrieves the broken phone and takes photos of Curaçao, sends the photos to Ran, who, in turn, sends them to the Tokyo Metropolitan Police, then hands the phone to Dr. Agasa so he can recover the data on it.
 The Detective Boys then decide to stay with Curaçao to help her regain her memory.
 After noticing Curaçao's perfect aiming skills while playing darts and her swift act of saving Genta from falling from high a place, Haibara and Conan notice that Curaçao is not an ordinary woman, and Haibara herself gets a sense that Curaçao is likely to be another Black Organization agent.
 Meanwhile, Dr. Agasa attempts to recover the message from Curaçao's broken cell phone, and finds out that Curaçao attempted to send the names of known NOC agents (Stout, Aquavit, Riesling, Bourbon/Rei, and Kir/Hidemi Hondo) to the organization.
 Stout, Aquavit, Riesling are later killed by members of the Black Organization in London, Toronto and Berlin respectively, and Rei and Hidemi are held hostage in Tokyo.
 Curaçao also screams out the names of those NOC agent in front of the Detective Boys when the ferris wheel they were riding in reaches the top and the various colors she sees triggers a reaction.